spookeyy/ZERAKI-TASK/README.md

 ## Features:
 ### 1. Side Navigation
 .
-Implement a navigation bar for easy access to application functionalities divided in two modules.
+Implemented a navigation bar for easy access to application functionalities divided in two modules.
 .
 The sidebar should contain:
     - Dashboard module: Displas dynamic counters for Key metrics like Collections, Sign-ups, Total Revenue, and Bounced Cheques.
     - Schools module: Provides a list of schools with options to view detailed information, (invoices and collections)